MYACOUBI/eiopaPy/README.md

-# eiopaPy -- Work in progress
+# eiopaPy -- work in progress
 This package is inspired from https://github.com/MehdiChelh/eiopaR